 Adding a Mapper using dataContext to use generated types from db

-First add an Domain Model
+First, add a Domain Model

 open System